I’ve been on a mission: find an AI hypnosis app that actually delivers on its promises.

 Most ”AI hypnosis” apps aren’t using AI at all.
 They’re libraries of pre-recorded sessions with smart recommendation systems on top.
 Genuine AI-generated hypnotherapy — sessions created from scratch based on your input — is still remarkably rare.

-Here’s my honest breakdown of the best hypnosis apps in 2026.
+Here’s my honest breakdown of the best hypnosis apps in 2026, including which ones are truly AI-generated and which ones are mainly excellent pre-recorded libraries.

 Quick Comparison